-Placer County Supervisor Bonnie Gore was elected to the Board of Supervisors in June 2018 and assumed office in January 2019.
-Prior to serving on the Board of Supervisors, she served on the Roseville City Council from 2012 to 2018, including time as Vice Mayor and Mayor.
+Bonnie Gore was elected to the Placer County Board of Supervisors in June 2018 and assumed office in January 2019.
+Prior to serving on the Board, she served on the Roseville City Council from 2012 to 2018, including time as Vice Mayor and Mayor.

 Her focus as County Supervisor is economic development, fiscal sustainability, public safety and positive collaboration between local jurisdictions.
-Supervisor Gore represents the County on multiple committees including California State Association of Counties (CSAC), and the Greater Sacramento Economic Council.
-She also serves as Chair for the Sacramento Area Council of Governments (SACOG), South Placer Wastewater Authority JPA and Western Placer Waste Management Authority.
+Supervisor Gore represents the County on multiple committees including South Placer Wastewater Authority JPA, Western Placer Waste Management Authority, California State Association of Counties (CSAC), and the Greater Sacramento Economic Council.
+She also serves as Chair for the Sacramento Area Council of Governments (SACOG) for 2021.

 She is an active member of the Roseville Chamber of Commerce, twice chairing the Chamber’s regional economic development event and serving as the chair of Leadership Roseville.
-In 2010, she received the Chamber’s prestigious “Athena Award”, which honors women in South Placer County who make significant, positive impacts in the community.
+She has been a recipient of the Chamber’s prestigious “Athena Award”, which honors women in South Placer County who make significant, positive impacts in the community.

-She was the founding chair of the Lighthouse Counseling and Family Resource Center, currently serves on the Roseville City Schools Foundation Board and as a Trustee for William Jessup University.
+She was the founding chair of the Lighthouse Counseling and Family Resource Center and served on the Roseville City Schools Foundation Board.
+She currently serves as a Trustee for William Jessup University.

-In 2019, Supervisor Gore founded Female Leadership And Mentor Exchange (FLAME).
+In 2019, Bonnie founded Female Leadership And Mentor Exchange (FLAME).
 FLAME seeks to advance and empower next generation female leaders by creating and encouraging mentor relationships between women in executive level leadership roles with young women attending college or beginning a career.

 Supervisor Gore earned her bachelor’s degree in Business Management from Santa Clara University.
 She and her husband, Rob, have one son, Jacob, who recently served in the United States Army, and two daughters “of their hearts” Carmel and Naomi.